MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/tutorial-version-history.md

 ## Tutorial: Run ‘What-If’ analysis on Version Storage Report File

-In this tutorial, we'll discuss how to:
+In this tutorial, we discuss how to:

 - Run impact analysis of Automatic setting.
 - Run impact analysis of Manual Expiration.
 - Run impact analysis of Manual Count limits.

-Download the report file to your local computer and leverage the provided scripts to apply the desired setting to the file - Automatic, Manual Expiration Limits or Manual with Count Limits Only.
-If needed, you could leverage PowerShell and Excel examples to understand the impact of the selected setting on version storage or impacted users.
+Download the report file to your local computer and use the provided scripts to apply the desired setting to the file - Automatic, Manual Expiration Limits or Manual with Count Limits Only.
+If needed, you could use PowerShell and Excel examples to understand the impact of the selected setting on version storage or impacted users.

 **Example: Apply Automatic Trim Setting**